-Many of us dread April 15th.
-Tax day.
-After all, you work hard for your money and just handing it over to the federal and state governments, having no idea what it will be used for, is unsettling for many.
-And if you owe the IRS money and don't have the funds readily available, you may be in freak-out mode.
-This is where the Law Offices of Charles Frazier in Nashville can help.
-Charles Frazier is a tax attorney, specializing in helping individuals and businesses through audits, tax collection matters, and any other tax situation.
+Charles Frazier is a tax attorney who helps business owners and entrepreneurs through audits, tax collection matters, and many other tax situations.
 We explain in layman's terms to our clients the applicable tax laws and how we can help.
 If you need help with a tax issue, contact our offices today.
-Below, we will explain what are offers in compromise, which may be a boon to those who owe the IRS back taxes.
+Below, we will explain what offers in compromise, which may be a boon to those who owe the IRS back taxes are.

 What are Offers in Compromise?